Select a location from above to display BDMs

 300-599 – Very Poor 300-559 – Poor

-Working with Bridgewater using a TransUnion Score
+Working with Bridgewater Bank using a TransUnion Score

 Not all lenders accept both credit bureaus.
 Bridgewater Bank (BwB) accepts whichever score the mortgage broker pulls and attaches to the application.
 Here is how to best use the application process to benefit your client: